zoidyzoidzoid/awesome-ebpf/readme.md

 - [redcanary-ebpf-sensor](https://github.com/redcanaryco/redcanary-ebpf-sensor) - A set of BPF programs that gather security relevant event data from the Linux kernel.
 The BPF programs are combined into a single ELF file from which individual probes can be selectively loaded, depending on the running operating system and kernel version.
 - [bpflock - Lock Linux machines](https://github.com/linux-lock/bpflock) - An eBPF driven security tool for locking and auditing Linux machines.
 - [Tetragon](https://github.com/cilium/tetragon) - Kubernetes-aware, eBPF-based security observability and runtime enforcement.
+- [harpoon](https://github.com/alegrey91/harpoon) - Trace syscalls from user-space functions, by using eBPF.

 ### Tools